 Lover of good food and sharer of good recipes.
-Continuing attempts to document family favorites, while focusing on healthier versions.
+I'm always attempting to document family favorites while focusing on healthier versions.

 The basic recipe for hot spiced cider, also known as wassail or mulled cider, was originally shared by my sister (thanks, Janet!) in the 1980s.
 Over the years it's been improved for flavor, ease of cooking, and serving.

 My niece recently asked for the recipe (thanks, Christy!), and I realized it's too good not to share with a wider audience.
 This beverage is perfect for Christmas, Thanksgiving, a cold winter day, or just about any time when you need a warm hug in a cup.

 Salud ... and enjoy!

 Before you make this recipe, consider the following questions:

 - How much cinnamon, cloves and allspice do you like?